kelanny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Created a script to 2 letter combinations
 Displayed formated float numbers with printf
 Converted number to hexadecimal in a script
+Created a rot-13 encryption with a shell script